 Explicit Data

 Explicit data is the information you voluntarily provide to Facebook.
-This include data such as:
+Meta software code included in various mobile applications and websites collects user data through tracking pixels and server-to-server interactions.
+This includes data such as:

 - Photos: Each photo you upload carries a wealth of data, from the image content to metadata like location and camera type (see metadata below).